1926 Alabama Crimson Tide football team: Millsaps

-Alabama opened their 1926 season against Millsaps College on a Friday at Denny Field, and defeated the Majors 54–0 in what was the first meeting between the schools.
-The Crimson Tide played nearly every player on their sideline in the contest, and Millsaps only once threatened to score.
+Alabama opened their 1926 season against the Millsaps Majors on a Friday at Denny Field, winning, 54–0, in what was the first meeting between the schools.

 Tolbert Brown starred for Alabama in the contest and scored three touchdowns on runs of 92, 70 and 30 yards.
 David Rosenfeld and Red Barnes each scored two and Herschel Caldwell one touchdown for the Crimson Tide in the victory.